 We have already seen what are Temporary Files in Windows.
 Temporary Files in Windows are those junk files whose use is only temporary and become redundant once the task at hand is completed.
 These Temporary Files should get deleted once the program exits.
 But this is not always the case, leading to wasted disk space.

 While the presence of these Temporary Files will not really affect the performance of your operating system, deleting them regularly is just a matter of good house-keeping practice, and one should do so, regularly.
 How frequently you should do depends on how aggressively you use your computer.
 But for most users, I believe, deleting such Temporary Files once a month at least should be good enough.

 Disk Cleanup Tool in Windows 11/10

 Today, I am going to write about the steps to take to delete the temporary files in Windows 10/8, using the built-in Disk Cleanup Tool.
-This post has been written keeping in mind the beginners, who may not be aware how to use the tool.
+This post has been written keeping in mind the beginners, who may not be aware of how to use the tool.

 Let me describe it step by step: